pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_mcmc.rst

 Bayesian analysis with MCMC
 ===========================

 P4 has a basic MCMC for doing Bayesian analyses.
-It uses the Metropolis-coupled MCMC, or MCMCMC, that has worked so well in MrBayes.
+It can uses the Metropolis-coupled MCMC, or MCMCMC.
 To start an MCMC, you first set up your data, tree, and model as usual.
 Then you instantiate an Mcmc object, and run the chain, like this::